Quick Start Guide

 No medication entry does not mean no medication was taken.
 Create a “No Medication” entry for medication-free periods.

-Exact seizure times produce better metrics than daily totals.
+Exact seizure times give you more detailed charts than daily totals.

-Historical data matters — the further back you go, the stronger the trend analysis.
+Historical data matters — the further back you go, the more patterns you'll be able to see.